Khusro Bakhtiar: Political career

 In March 2018, he became business partner of Jahangir Khan Tareen after they together purchased a sugar mill for Rs 27 billion.
 This triggered speculation that he might join PTI soon.

 On 9 April 2018, Bakhtyar, together with seven other PML-N parliamentarians, quit the PML-N and formed a new group under the name of "Junoobi Punjab Suba Mahaaz".
-The group accused PML-N for ignoring the southern part of Punjab and demanded the creation of separate province for southern Punjab.
+The group accused PML-N of ignoring the southern part of Punjab and demanded the creation of separate province for southern Punjab.
 On 30 April, he resigned from his National Assembly seat in protest.

 On 9 May 2018, Junoobi Punjab Sooba Mahaaz (JPSM) merged with Pakistan Tehreek-e-Insaf (PTI) after the latter promised to create a South Punjab province on administrative grounds.
 Subsequently, Bakhtyar joined PTI after signing an agreement with PTI chairman Imran Khan on the promise of the creation of a South Punjab province and an equitable distribution of resources to the region.

 He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-177 (Rahim Yar Khan-III) in the 2018 Pakistani general election after securing 100,768 votes.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Bakhtyar was named as Minister for Water Resources.
 However, on 20 August 2018, he was sworn in as Federal Minister for Planning, Development and Reforms in the federal cabinet of Prime Minister Imran Khan.

 On 19 November 2019, he was appointed as Federal Minister for National Food Security and Research and served in that position until a perceived conflict of interest arose due to his sugar business, after which he resigned on 6 April 2020.
 He was appointed Minister of Economic Affairs after a cabinet reshuffle.
-After a year of holding the Economic Affairs portfolio, Bakhtiar was made Federal Minister of Industries & Production, a position which he held until the end of the Imran Khan government on 10th April, 2022.
-He was also appointed president for the Pakistan Tehreek-e-Insaf South Punjab chapter in December, 2021.
-In May, 2023, Bakhtiar announced his decision to leave party positions, saying the “May 9 incidents” led him to reevaluate his alignment with PTI’s ideology.
+After a year of holding the Economic Affairs portfolio, Bakhtiar was made Federal Minister of Industries & Production, a position which he held until the end of the Imran Khan government on 10 April 2022.
+He was also appointed president for the Pakistan Tehreek-e-Insaf South Punjab chapter in December 2021.
+In May 2023, Bakhtiar announced his decision to leave party positions, saying the "May 9 incidents" led him to reevaluate his alignment with PTI's ideology.
 Bakhtiar revealed his plan to resign from key positions, including his membership in the core committee and presidency of the South Punjab chapter.